 {\it{Quantum phase diagram.}}

-Recent studies have analyzed the quantum phase diagram of the model with special attention in the surroundings of the classical phase transition point, at $J_2=1/8$, with 2D DMRG \cite{Zhu2015,Hu2015}, variational quantum Montecarlo \cite{Iqbal2016}, exact diagonalization \cite{Wietek2017} and Schwinger-boson mean-field \cite{Bauer2017}.
+Recent studies have analyzed the quantum phase diagram of the model with special attention to the surroundings of the classical phase transition point at $J_2=1/8$ with 2D DMRG \cite{Zhu2015,Hu2015}, variational quantum Monte Carlo \cite{Iqbal2016}, exact diagonalization \cite{Wietek2017} and Schwinger-boson mean-field \cite{Bauer2017}.
 A consensus has been reached in identifying a QSL phase for $0.08\lesssim J_2\lesssim 0.15$.
 The nature of this phase, though, is still under debate.
 To shed more light in the issue, an extra chiral term in the Hamiltonian has been proposed \cite{Hu2016, Gong2017, Wietek2017,Saadatmand2017,Hickey2017},

-where the sum runs to all the up and down triangles of the lattice clock-wisely.
+where the sum runs over all the up and down triangles of the lattice clock-wisely.